hseeberger/akka-sse/README.md

 In order to produce server-sent events on the server as a response to a HTTP request, you have to bring the implicit `toResponseMarshaller` defined by the `EventStreamMarshalling` trait or object into scope where you define your respective route.
-Then you complete the HTTP request with a `Source[ServerSentEvent]`:
+Then you complete the HTTP request with a `Source[ServerSentEvent, A]` for an arbitrary `A`:

 ``` scala
 object TimeServer {